haensi/haensi.github.io/_posts/2019-07-27-reading-is-eating.md

 Social media can be compared to fast food:
 It is tasty, it is easy to consume, and we never get enough.
 At the same time, we feel unfulfilled, and a longing for the real stuff remains.

-It goes without asking that an athlete who strive for success has to focus on her diet, eating high-quality food and disciplining herself to enough work out and training.
+It goes without asking that an athlete who strives for success has to focus on her diet, eating high-quality food and disciplining herself to enough work out and training.

 If you want to be successful in the long run, you better get started and develop a healthy reading habit.